Sleep disruptions are common and affect nearly 40% of people in the UK.

 Take the circadian rhythm for example - our internal time clock is set to just slightly over 24 hours and is heavily influenced by light.

 Changing habits around light exposure can seriously disrupt the circadian rhythm and sleep cycles, as happens with shift workers (6).

-Forming a good bedtime habit may help you unwind before bedtime.
+Forming a good bedtime habit may help you unwind.

-One of the initial steps to forming a healthy sleep habit is to ditch your electrical devices!
+As noted above, an important initial step to forming a healthy sleep habit is to ditch your electrical devices.

 Start preparation for bed at roughly the same time every night and perhaps indulge in a good paperback, listen to calming music or have a warm bath.